 Make sure to disable supports, otherwise the duct may be blocked by material added on the inside.
 You could use soluble supports, but the model is designed to be printed easily without supports, and a raft or brim should also be unnecessary.
 Just ensure your bed is well-levelled and you have no problems printing bridges.
 The model has internal structures to minimise the risk of problems caused by your slicer and printer, but only if you print it with the intake pointing upwards.

 Do not rush this print.
 To get a strong result, print slowly and only provide the minimum amount of cooling necessary.
-If you can control fan speed (which is not the case on an unmodified FFCP), you can enable it all the time at about 50%.
-Otherwise, only enable the fan while the large overhangs are being printed.
+If you can control fan speed (which is not the case on an unmodified FFCP), you can enable it all the time on an ABS print at about 30% to 50%.
+Otherwise, only enable the fan while overhangs are being printed.
 You should get an OK result without fan altogether.

 Don't be afraid to set infill to 100%: the model consists almost entirely of thin walls anyway.
 100% is needed to ensure the strength of the few small solid parts.
 You won't be saving much filament or weight by trying to enforce a lower infill, you would only make the duct weaker.

 In Slic3r, I used two perimeters, 2 top layers and 2 bottom layers (more layers can cause a mess on the ‘ceiling’ of the duct due to quirks of the slicer).

 The only essential post-processing step, is to widen the small hole next to the screw with a 2mm drill, this will ensure a perfect and snug fit.